Fractal eXtremeRelease Notes and Plans

 Fractal eXtreme and its fractal calculation plug-ins were not changed and still have version numbers 1.21 and 1.30 respectively.

 The Fractal eXtreme fractal calculation plug-ins, for calculating fractals, were upgraded March 19 1998.
 Version 1.21c updates the fractal plug-ins to make them run faster.
-For more details go here.
-Fractal eXtreme was not changed, but the fractal plug-ins were upgraded to version 1.30.
+For more details go

 The Fractal eXtreme Zoom Movie plug-in, for playing zoom movies in web pages, was upgraded January 29 1998.
 Version 1.21b updates the stand alone zoom movie player to be able to play the new compression format designed for the zoom movie plug-in.
 Fractal eXtreme was not changed, but the zoom movie player was upgraded to version 1.30.